SyntaxBreaker/trackhub/README.md

 - Time Tracking: "TrackHub" offers built-in time tracking functionality, allowing users to record the time spent on each task.
 It helps freelancers and businesses accurately track billable hours and maintain transparency with clients.

-- Project Chat: Engage in project discussions with project-dedicated chat designed to improve communication within your team.
+- Project Chat (Work in progress): Engage in project discussions with project-dedicated chat designed to improve communication within your team.

 ## License